J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Approximation Methods.md

 $$\text{det}(\dunderline{H}-E\dunderline{S})=0$$
 - This is known as the _secular equation_
 - The _lowest solution_ for $E$ gives the _upper bound for ground state energy_

+# Time-dependent perturbation theory
+- Systems with a _time-varying perturbation_ can potentially induce _transitions between eigenstates_